Remarks on the minimal model theory for log surfaces in the analytic setting: Abundance for -divisors Abundance for Q-divisors

-Then $\llcorner\Delta\lrcorner=A+B$.
-If $C_i$ is a component of $A$, then we may assume that $C_i^2<0$. \end{step} \begin{proof}[Proof of Step \ref{step: separate into A and B}] When $\operatorname{dim}Y=2$, the dimension of the fibers of $\pi$ is 0 over a Zariski open subset of $Y$.
+\begin{proof}[Proof of Step \ref{step: separate into A and B}] When $\operatorname{dim}Y=2$, the dimension of the fibers of $\pi$ is 0 over a Zariski open subset of $Y$.
 Since $\pi$ has connected fibers, $\pi$ is bimeromorphic.
 Let $C_i$ be a component of $A$.
 It suffices to show that the pull-back $C_i'$ of $C_i$ to the resolution of $X$ satisfies $C_i'^2<0$, and so we may assume that $X$ is smooth.
 Then $C_i^2<0$ by Lemma \ref{lem: negativity}.